adrianhorning08/vinyasa/README.md

 ```

 ### Getting all dependencies
-Another difficult thing was fetching the correct dependencies.
+Another difficult thing was fetching the correct dependencies and not having duplicate data in the database.

 Dependencies:
-  * Teams/Projects have many users
+  * Teams/Projects have many Users
-  * Users have many teams/Projects
+  * Users have many Teams/Projects

-To solve this I created Team Membership and Project Membership join tables.
+To solve the issue of not creating duplicate data in the database, I created Team Membership and Project Membership join tables, this way, I did not need to keep track of foreign keys in the Team/Project tables respectively.
 As an example, here is what the users model looked like:
 ```
 has_many :team_memberships
 has_many :teams,